zcattacz/PJON_wiki/Home.md

   bus.update();
 };
 ```
 As you can see the code above, device 1 is simply sending a "B" every second to the device id 2.
-Not bad for 6 lines of code and a piece of wire with any extra hardware.
 ```cpp
 #include <PJON.h>
 PJON<SoftwareBitBang> bus(44); // <Strategy name> bus(selected device id)